 The proposal seeks to add an additional floor to the building, using the existing footprint.
-The building is to measure 6.9m to ridge and have a pitched roof.
-It is to be constructed of block and render, with a concrete tile roof.
-It is recommended that the stone is reused as part of the proposed development and a matching stone is found to complement the surrounding buildings.
+The building is to measure 6.9m to ridge (5.1m to eaves) and have a pitched roof.
+It is to be constructed of stone, with a concrete tile roof.
+The amended plans indicate that the materials for the walls will be natural stone, to be sourced from a quarry in Ramsbottom.
 This could be secured by an appropriately worded planning condition.